janet-lang/circlet/README.md

 ## Installing

-You can add circlet as dependency in your `project.janet`:
+You can add Circlet as a dependency in your `project.janet`:

 ```clojure
 (declare-project